Infrared sauna: Applications

-There are a number of claims made about the health effects of infrared saunas that are entirely based in pseudoscience and have no evidence to support them.
 Fire departments in Texas and Indiana have purchased infrared saunas under the premise that they will prevent cancer and that the firefighters will be able to sweat out inhaled pollutants.
-Alternative therapists such as naturopaths have advised the use of infrared saunas for the treatment of Cancer and Autism.
-Wellness clinics have recommended it to remove radiation and heavy metals from the body as well as a preventative treatment for COVID-19.
+Alternative therapists such as naturopaths have advised the use of infrared saunas for the treatment of cancer and autism.
+Wellness clinics have recommended it to remove radiation and heavy metals from the body, as well as a preventative treatment for COVID-19.
 Gwyneth Paltrow has also been criticised by experts for recommending infrared saunas as a post COVID-19 treatment.